sherpa/sherpa/docs/plots/backends.rst

 .. literalinclude:: ../../sherpa/plot/pylab_area_backend.py
    :language: python
-   :lines: 38-96
+   :lines: 38-99

 .. todo::

    Put code example in here that uses it?

-Testing backends and ploting code
+Testing backends and plotting code
 ----------------------------------
 Currently, Sherpa does not employ pixel-level tests that compare a generated image pixel-by-pixel to a reference image.
-While testing like that guarantees that any and all changes are found, they are susceptable to failing for reasons unrelated to Sherpa, such as minor changes in the default of :term:`matplotlib`.
+While testing like that guarantees that any and all changes are found, they are susceptible to failing for reasons unrelated to Sherpa, such as minor changes in the default of :term:`matplotlib`.